 About the Lowry Foundation

-The Lowry Foundation’s mission is to preserve and celebrate the legacy and spirit of Lowry.
+The Lowry Foundation’s mission is to preserve the legacy and spirit of Lowry.

 The Foundation’s Board of Directors is comprised of our dedicated group of Lowry residents, business owners, and community leaders who all share a vested interest in the legacy and community of the Lowry neighborhood.
 Click on each Board Member’s name to read their bio.

 History of The Lowry Foundation

 After the closure of Lowry Air Force Base in 1994, The Lowry Redevelopment Authority (LRA) was formed to lead the transformation of the old military base into a new mixed-use community.
 Four years later, based on a Resolution of the LRA’s Board of Directors, The Lowry Foundation was born.